 - Finally, you’ll be able to change the order status or edit it.

 You can also use WooCommerce Order Status Manager to control & change order status in bulk.
 Follow the steps below:

 - First, choose WooCommerce > Orders

-- Then, select the orders to change status.
+- Then, select the orders to change the status.

-- From bulk actions dropdown select order status.
+- From the bulk actions dropdown select order status.

 - Finally, click Apply.

 I will show you now a smart tip.
 By default, the list shows 20 orders.
 If you want to increase the Number of displayed orders, go to Screen Options and change the Number of items per page.

 In WooCommerce > Settings > Emails, you can find a list of emails sent after the order has a specific status.
 If you click manage, you can edit the email.

 You can enable or disable email notifications, change the subject email heading, or add content.
 Customize some notifications to adjust your purchasing process to your store’s needs.